-1. Unless specifically waived by the IRB, the following elements must be addressed in the informed consent process and included in the written informed consent document.

-a.
-A statement that the study involves research.

-b.
-An explanation of the purpose of the research.

-15.1 Elements of Informed Consent Page 2 of 8 c.
-The expected duration of the subject's participation in the research.

-d.
-A description of the procedures to be followed.

-e.
-Identification of any experimental procedures.

-f.
-A description of any reasonably foreseeable risks or discomforts to the subject.
+- 1. Unless specifically waived by the IRB, the following elements must be addressed in the informed consent process and included in the written or electronic informed consent document. - a.
+A statement that the study involves research. - b.
+An explanation of the purpose of the research. - c.
+The expected duration of the subject's participation in the research. - d.
+A description of the procedures to be followed. - e.
+Identification of any experimental procedures. - f.
+A description of any reasonably foreseeable risks or discomforts to the subject. - g.

-g.
 A description of benefits, if any, to the subject or to others that may reasonably be expected from the research.
-Benefits refer to health or well-being, not payment for participation.

-h.
-A disclosure of appropriate alternative procedures or courses of treatment, if any, that might be advantageous to the subject.

-i.
-A statement describing the extent, if any, to which confidentiality of records identifying the subject will be maintained, noting as applicable that certain entities, as outlined below, may inspect the records.

-- i) The UAMS Institutional Review Board (IRB) must be listed; - ii) The phrase "Other Institutional oversight offices" must be listed; - iii) The Office for Human Research Protections (OHRP) a Federal agency must be listed; - iv) Any funding source or sponsor that may access the records should be listed; - v) If the study is subject to FDA oversight, the Food and Drug Administration must be listed; - vi) If any member of the study team is a mandated reporter, an explanation of this limit to confidentiality must be present in the informed consent document.
-See section III (E) (4) of this policy for a suggested clause; - vii) In studies where subject will be tested for HIV or other reportable diseases, a statement must be included that describes how the subject and Department of Health will be notified of a positive test result and that subject will be given information about counseling options if HIV positive or have any other reportable disease.
+Benefits refer to health or well-being, not payment for participation. - h.
+A disclosure of appropriate alternative procedures or courses of treatment, if any, that might be advantageous to the subject. - i.
+A statement describing the extent, if any, to which confidentiality of records identifying the subject will be maintained.
+The following entities shall be listed, as applicable: - The UAMS Institutional Review Board (IRB) must be listed; - The phrase "Other Institutional oversight offices" must be listed; - The Office for Human Research Protections (OHRP), a Federal agency, must be listed; - Any funding source or sponsor that may access the records should be listed; - If the study is subject to FDA oversight, the Food and Drug Administration must be listed; - If any member of the study team is a mandated reporter, an explanation of this limit to confidentiality must be present in the informed consent document.
+See section III (E) (4) of this policy for a suggested clause; - In studies where subject will be tested for HIV or other reportable diseases, a statement must be included that describes how the subject and Department of Health will be notified of a positive test result and that subject will be given information about counseling options if HIV positive or have any other reportable disease. - j.

-j.
 Contact information for the research team and the IRB.
 The purpose of this contact information is to provide a means for the research subject to ask questions regarding the research or their rights as a research subject, to voice concerns, to file a complaint, or to notify the research team in the event of a research related injury.
-See section III (E) (2) of this policy for a suggested clause.
+See section F of this policy for a suggested clause. - k.

-k.
 A statement that the participation is voluntary; that refusal to participate involves no penalty or loss of benefits to which the subject is otherwise entitled; that no rights have been waived; and that the subject may discontinue participation at any time without penalty or loss of benefit to which the subject is otherwise entitled.
-For clinical trials regulated by the FDA, see section III (C) (6) for issues related to subject withdrawal.
+For clinical trials regulated by the FDA, see section C-21 for issues related to subject withdrawal.